Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Introduction

-Transverse position and momentum are the spatial variables of the signal and idler which follow EPR criterion.
-Howell et al. \cite{SpaEntHowell} were the first to report strong position-momentum entanglement in the photon pairs generated in the SPDC process.
-Using coincidence detection in the near and far fields, they measured position-momentum variance product of 0.01$\hbar^{2}$, which is direct indication of violation of the bounds for the EPR and separability criteria.
-The spatial entanglement is continuous variable entanglement and has gained attention in recent years, and found applications in the field of quantum imaging\cite{HugoQID, Defienne2022PixelSuperResolution, PhysRevA.103.042608, Reichert2017, Ndagano2022QuantumMicroscopy}, quantum metrology \cite{Giovannetti2011Advances,PhysRevLett.96.010401} and quantum communication\cite{Achatz2020Certifying, PhysRevLett.96.090501, PhysRevA.77.062323, scarfe2025spatial}.
-As discussed in the section \ref{S2}, conditional uncertainty/correlation length of the position and momentum of the two photons depends on several pump and non-linear crystal parameters.
+Transverse position and momentum are the spatial variables of the signal and idler, which satisfy EPR criterion.
+Howell \textit{et al}. \cite{SpaEntHowell} were the first to report strong position-momentum entanglement in the photon pairs generated in the SPDC process.
+Using coincidence detection in the near and far field, they measured position-momentum variance product of 0.01$\hbar^{2}$, which is direct indication of violation of the bounds for the EPR and separability criteria.
+The spatial entanglement is continuous-variable entanglement and has gained attention in recent years, and found applications in the field of quantum imaging \cite{defienne_quantum_2019, Defienne2022PixelSuperResolution, defienne_full-field_2021, Reichert2017, Ndagano2022QuantumMicroscopy}, quantum metrology \cite{PhysRevLett.96.010401, Giovannetti2011Advances} and quantum communication \cite{Achatz2020Certifying, scarfe_quantum_2025, PhysRevLett.96.090501, PhysRevA.77.062323}.
+As discussed in the Sec.~\ref{S2}, conditional uncertainty/correlation length of the position and momentum of the two photons depends on several pump and non-linear crystal parameters.
 The momentum correlation length depends on the beam waist and the spatial coherence of the pump, whereas, the position correlation length depends on the crystal length and the wavelength of the pump beam.
-Several authors have shown effect of spatial coherence on degree of spatial entanglement \cite{PhysRevA.99.053831, Zhang:19} whereas few have investigated the effect of different spatial profiles of pump beam on entanglement\cite{PATIL2023128583, Boucher:21, verniere_hiding_2024}.
-Such study have been found useful for tuning the spatial entanglement, for comparing position-momentum correlation length of the SPDC photons created using coherent laser and the incoherent LED, shaping the angular spectrum of the SPDC photons etc. Several other studies delve into propagation dynamics of the spatial entanglement \cite{PhysRevA.95.063836, AbhiProagation}.
+Several authors have shown the effect of spatial coherence on the degree of spatial entanglement \cite{Zhang:19, Huggo, Giese2018} whereas a few have investigated the effect of different spatial profiles of pump beam on entanglement \cite{PATIL2023128583, Boucher:21, verniere_hiding_2024}.
+Such studies have been found useful for tuning the spatial entanglement, for comparing the position-momentum correlation length of the SPDC photons created using coherent laser and the incoherent LED, shaping the angular spectrum of the SPDC photons etc. Several other studies delve into propagation dynamics of spatial entanglement \cite{PhysRevA.95.063836, AbhiProagation}.